-As a patient undergoing orthopedic surgery at Baylor Orthopedic and Spine Hospital at Arlington, we want your experience to be as stress-free as possible.
-This will explain the procedures, equipment, the operation, as well as the pre-and post-operative care.
+As a patient undergoing orthopedic surgery at Baylor Scott & White - Arlington, we want your experience to be as stress-free as possible.
+This section will explain the procedures, the equipment, and the operation, as well as the pre- and post-operative care.
 When you know what to expect and when to expect it, you are less likely to feel anxious.